 Networks are used to transmit data over the world.
 There is a lot of network protocols in use.
 But most known and used protocols are IP,TCP,UDP.
-IP lives different flat but TCP and UDP try to live same flat.
+IP lives different flat but TCP and UDP tries to live same flat.
 So they operate same network layer but what is different between UDP and TCP.
-Why should I use TCP or not to use?
+Why should I use TCP or not use?
 Same questions can be asked for UDP too.
-In this post we will look what are same and different for these protocol.
+In this post, we will look what is the same and different for these protocols.
 TCP stands for Transmission Control Protocol.
 UDP stands for User Datagram Protocol

 OSI Network Layer

-Udp have lean package structure.
+UDP have lean package structure.
 UDP provides just Source, Destination Port, Length, Checksum in its header part.

 TCP is absolutely more complex than UDP protocol.
 As we see in the upper side TCP have a lot of area for transmission related mechanisms.
-For example TCP provides windows mechanism which sets transmission buffer related memory.
+For example, TCP provides windows mechanism which sets transmission buffer related memory.

 UDP is nor reliable.
 Really it is not.
 But if you want it to be reliable upper layer application level mechanisms can be implemented but these will make the transmission more complex.